marcoow/js-nation-demo/README.md

 # JSNation Demo

 This is an example repo to go with my talk at JSNation: "Speeding Up Your Node Sever With Rust".
-It shows how a Fibonacci function built as a native extension in Rust is several times faster than an implementation in Rust, yet can seamlessly be used from JS code.
+It calculates the highest score from an input JSON file with 1m score records.

 ## How to Run